CS102-Classroom-Notes-and-Assignments/lesson-12/README.md

 ## MAKE OUR OWN PYTHON CLASS!

 ## HOMEWORK
-- hw link (you can work in teams): https://classroom.github.com/a/-yTUqSSn
+- hw link (you can work in teams, have at least one submission before the end of class): https://classroom.github.com/a/-yTUqSSn